All About Wisdom Teeth

 Unfortunately, when they do come in there is rarely enough room in the gum line for them to fully emerge.
 Wisdom teeth are present in 65% of the general population, and of those teeth 85% eventually require extraction.
 Ouch!

-At DentArana, we are experts in assessing and treating wisdom teeth, from explaining the special care of them at home, to extraction if they become dangerous to your dental health.
+At DentArana, we are experts in assessing, treating and removing wisdom teeth, from explaining the special care of them at home to extraction if they become dangerous to your dental health.

 What Problems Can Come with Wisdom Teeth?